datakami-models/cog-wow-quests/README.md

 # cog-wow-quests
 Cog demo for GPT-2 finetuned on World of Warcraft quests

+## Weights

+The weights for this demo can be downloaded from [here](https://jd7h.com/assets/gpt-2-wow-checkpoint.rar).
+The contents of this rar should be extracted in a folder `checkpoint/gpt2-wow`.

 ## Paper

 Open access paper in the ACM digital library: [Fine-tuning GPT-2 on annotated RPG quests for NPC dialogue generation](https://dl.acm.org/doi/10.1145/3472538.3472595)